2ndSightLab/aws-scripts/README.md

 __Functions__

+* ONLY create bash functions in a script in one of the functions directory, not the root directory or any other directory.
 * A folder named /functions in the root of this repository contains bash functions used by these scripts.
 * If a script uses funcitons, a /functions folder exists within the folder for that script.
 * Each function name is lower case with words separated by an underscore: _